DevExpress-Examples/asp-net-web-forms-combobox-get-hidden-column-values/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4970/)**
 <!-- run online end -->

-This example demonstrates how to get values stored in the [Combo Box](http://docs.devexpress.devx/AspNet/11653/components/data-editors/combobox) control's hidden column on the client.
+This example demonstrates how to get values stored in a hidden column of the [Combo Box](http://docs.devexpress.devx/AspNet/11653/components/data-editors/combobox) control on the client.

 The Combo Box control's server-side [CustomJSProperties](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CustomJSProperties) event allows you to declare temporary client properties.
 In the event handler, create a temporary property and set it to a list of values stored in a hidden column.
 Use this property on the client to get the column values.